Cindy and Barrett with RV in Montrose

 “Chill days” are the days we are recovering and watching Netflix.
 The key is to try to not forget these days.
 (The enneagram 7 in me often finds myself trying to turn these days into “adventure days,” but recovery time is key to making all the other days function happily.)

-Now, of course, we still get in two daily walks on workdays and sometimes evening adventures during the week.
+We still get in two daily walks on workdays and sometimes evening adventures during the week.
 However, for the most part, our fun is happening on our “adventure days.”

 Cindy and Marty the Corgi at Catawba Falls